Archomeda/csl-ambient-sounds-tuner/README.md

 This mod should be compatible with all mods, as long as they don't change the following stuff:
 - The values of `AudioManager.instance.m_properties.m_ambients`.
-- The values of `m_audioInfo` within an `EffectInfo` that is an `SoundEffect`.
+- The values of `m_audioInfo` within an `EffectInfo` that is a `SoundEffect`.

 *Incompatible:*
+- [ARIS] Remove Seagulls
+  - This mod basically removes the sound effects of the seagulls in the same location where Ambient Sounds Tuner changes the volume.
+However, Ambient Sounds Tuner allows you to customize the volume of the seagulls.
+Therefore, [ARIS] Remove Seagulls is not needed when using Ambient Sounds Tuner and has to be disabled or removed.
 - SilenceObnoxiousSirens
   - This mod basically sets the volume of every siren to 0 in the same location as Ambient Sounds Tuner does.
-However, Ambient Sounds Tuner allows you to customize the volume of each effect sound to your likings.
-Therefore, SilenceObnoxiousSirens is not needed when using Ambient Sounds Tuner.
+However, Ambient Sounds Tuner allows you to customize the volume of each siren.
+Therefore, SilenceObnoxiousSirens is not needed when using Ambient Sounds Tuner and has to be disabled or removed.

 ## Contributing
 I'm open for any contributions you can make.
 If you find a bug, create an issue